 Your skin is a beautiful canvas that you have control over.
 Your skin’s appearance reflects your lifestyle, so it’s important to take care of it.
 Acne can be embarrassing and painful, but there are many ways to treat this common condition.
 There are some things you should do for acne care and others that may not work as well or may even cause more harm than good.
-In the following blog post, we’ll talk about the do’s and dont’s when treating acne in order to get clearer skin with less pain and embarrassment!
+In this blog post from Apple Queen Beauty, we’ll talk about the do’s and dont’s when treating acne in order to get clearer skin with less pain and embarrassment!

 Don’t Forget to Wash Face After Wearing Make-Up